Personality psychology is a branch of psychology that focuses on understanding different aspects of human personality.

 Personality is the characteristic pattern of behaviors, feelings, thoughts, and attitudes that influence how we interact with the world around us.
 Some things are innate, while others are influenced by factors such as upbringing and environment.

-Simply put, your personality is what makes you you.
+Simply put, your personality is what makes you, well, you!

 Your personality plays a role in every aspect of your life, from how you spend your time to how you relate to other people.
 Learning more about your personality can be a helpful way to increase self-awareness.